eberhab/m20/emulation_with_mame.md

 The latest version of MAME is the github [master branch](https://github.com/mamedev/mame).
 On Linux just type "make" in the checked out tree.
 To compile floptool etc. as well, add the "tools" argument.
 Compiling only the M20 driver is significantly faster and can be done by adding the "subtarget" and "sources" arguments:

+    $ git clone https://github.com/mamedev/mame.git && cd mame
     $ make -j8 TOOLS=1 SUBTARGET=m20 SOURCES=olivetti/m20.cpp

-In order to compile a specific MAME (e.g. v0.212) version we might need to use a different python version:
+In order to compile a specific MAME (e.g. v0.212) version we might need to use a different python/ compiler version, e.g.:

     $ git clone -b mame0212 --depth 1 https://github.com/mamedev/mame.git mame0212 && cd mame0212
-    $ python3.8 -m venv venv38 && source venv38/bin/activate
+    $ sed -i 's/\$1\$(_args)/\$1 \$(_args)/g' 3rdparty/genie/src/host/scripts.c # Only for v<.220
+    $ PYTHON_EXECUTABLE=python3.8 OVERRIDE_CC=gcc-9 OVERRIDE_CXX=g++-9 NOWERROR=1 \
-    $ make -j8 SUBTARGET=m20 SOURCES=src/mame/drivers/m20.cpp
+      make -j8 SUBTARGET=m20 SOURCES=src/mame/drivers/m20.cpp

-In case it does not work, another option is to use [pre-built binaries](https://www.mamedev.org/oldrel.html).
-They only exist for Windows, but they also run well with wine on Linux.
+Some versions < .220 might need this [bug](https://github.com/mamedev/mame/issues/6248) fixed.
+More compile options can be found [here](https://docs.mamedev.org/initialsetup/compilingmame.html).
+In case it all does not work, another method to run previous MAME versions is to use [pre-built binaries](https://www.mamedev.org/oldrel.html).
+They only exist for Windows, but they do run well with `wine` on Linux.

 ### Run MSDOS and CP/M on the M20

 On a real M20, with the 8086 addon board, you can boot an Olivetti-[MS-Dos 2.0](https://en.wikipedia.org/wiki/MS-DOS#MS-DOS_2.x).
 This also works with MAME, by selecting bios >=1 and the _msdos.img_ floppy image from the disk images section.

-    $ mame m20 -bios <1, 2> -rompath . -flop1 msdos.img [-flop2 adm5.imd]
+    $ mame m20 -bios <1, 2> -rp . -flop1 msdos.img [-flop2 adm5.imd]

 When asked if you want to boot the alternative CPU (8086), press "y" ("z") to boot into Dos.
 The keyboard layout can then be changed with the _setlang_ command, e.g.: `A> setlang german`
 Keep in mind, that _msdos.img_ as well as the _adm5*.img_ are MSDOS images of MAME image type "pc".
 So e.g. _adm5.imd_ can be converted to a writable sector image using: